IIT-Patna-Inter-IIT-Tech-Meet/DevRev-chatbot-backend/README.md

 # Chatbot Backend

 This project is made using FastAPI.
 This serves as a backend to the frontend chatbot.

+**Note:** We consider updation or deletion as a new few, so the extra overhead should be counted as one-time setup.

 ## Run Locally